This post may contain affiliate links. Please read my disclaimer.

 These Peanut Butter Chickpea Cookies are soft, chewy, and easy to make.
 With whole food plant-based ingredients they’re oil-free, refined sugar free, vegan, and gluten-free.

 These are not savory cookies either.
-They’re subtly sweet, and I promise you can’t taste the chickpeas at all.
+They’re subtly a sweet plant-based dessert, and I promise you can’t taste the chickpeas at all.
 The wonderful thing about chickpeas is they have an already subtle flavor, so when added to desserts and blended with other ingredients that flavor fades to the background.

 After having great success with my chickpea brownies, the next best step was giving chickpea cookies a try!
 To my great delight, but not surprise the kids loved these cookies.